-In 2013, CMAA was accepted as a member society of ABET.
-CMAA was recruited as the lead society for accreditation of CM programs by several academic institutions who felt their construction management programs needed a dedicated, distinct accreditation option.
+In 2013, CMAA was accepted as a member society of ABET, the preeminent organization accrediting undergraduate and graduate education programs in applied science, computing, engineering, and engineering technology fields.
+ABET recruited CMAA to be the lead society for the accreditation of construction management programs because several academic institutions felt their construction management programs needed a dedicated, distinct accreditation option.

-Individuals can become involved in the CM accreditation process as ABET program evaluators.
-CMAA prefers to work with Certified Construction Managers (CCMs) as program evaluators and CCM recertification points are available for this service.
-Contact CMAA or ABET for additional details.
+Individuals can join the construction management accreditation process as ABET program evaluators.
+CMAA prefers a program evaluator to be an active Certified Construction Manager (CCM®) or Academic Member; full society requirements are listed on the ABET website.
+CCM recertification points are available for this service.
+Contact CMAA for additional information on becoming a program evaluator.